Self-Service Solutions

 If your self-service rate is based on page views rather than explicit resolution signals, it inflates whenever you publish more content, improve SEO, or send more traffic to the help center.
 It has nothing to do with whether customers are actually getting their questions answered.
 A help center that publishes 50 new articles covering fringe features will see its page-view-based self-service rate increase even if none of those articles address the questions customers actually ask.

-What drives self-service rate up — genuinely?
+What actually drives self-service rate up

 Three factors have the strongest effect on self-service rate when measured correctly: